-9.4 Anonymous-Verifiable Identities and Public keys in the Trust Network
+9.4.
+Anonymous-verifiable identities and public keys in the trust network

 Further research and development should be devoted to a class of cryptographic schemes that support a capability which we refer to informally as anonymous but verifiable identities (public keys) with "selective disclosure" features.
 This capability could be made available to customers of VASPs who are members of a VASP trust network with legally-binding operating rules.
-Here the cryptographic scheme should allow an customer to posses a single private key bound to multiple public-keys in such a way that the public keys are unlinkable to each other when viewed by external entities.
+Here the cryptographic scheme should allow a customer to possess a single private key bound to multiple public keys in such a way that the public keys are unlinkable to each other when viewed by external entities.
 Thus, when these public keys are used on a blockchain system, it should be computationally difficult (infeasible) to deduce a mathematical connection among these public keys.
-The holder of such keys can prove it is a legitimate member of the group (i.e. member of the trust network).
+The holder of such keys can prove it is a legitimate member of the group (i.e., member of the trust network).

-We outline such an anonymous-verifiable scheme for blockchain systems in [45].
-There are several variants of anonymous-verifiable cryptographic identity schemes that can be used (e.g. [46, 47, 48]), but a discussion of this topic is outside the scope of the current work.
+We outline such an anonymous-verifiable scheme for blockchain systems in Hardjono and Pentland (2016).
+There are several variants of anonymous-verifiable cryptographic identity schemes that can be used [see, e.g., Brickell and Li (2012), Camenisch and Lysyanskaya (2002) and Camenisch and Van Herreweghen (2002)], but a discussion of this topic is outside the scope of this work.

-10 Conclusions
+10. Conclusions

-In order for the emerging virtual assets industry to develop and evolve services that are globally accessible, virtual assets service providers need to work collaboratively to create the next generation infrastructures that are not only compliant to the existing FATF regulatory framework but also provide innovative solutions to customers globally.
+In order for the emerging virtual asset industry to develop and evolve services that are globally accessible, VASPs need to work collaboratively to create the next-generation infrastructures that are not only compliant to the existing FATF regulatory framework but also provide innovative solutions to customers globally.

-Virtual assets service providers need to develop a trust network following the principles of the Internet architecture, allowing the exchange of customer certificates and attributes that provide transparency into the movement of virtual assets.
-The use of existing standards for public key certificates provides a starting point for this trust network.
+VASPs need to develop a trust network following the principles of the Internet architecture, allowing the exchange of customer certificates and attributes that provide transparency into the movement of virtual assets.
+The use of existing standards for public-key certificates provides a starting point for this trust network.
 These standards can be extended to incorporate features that are specific to virtual assets and to customers of the service providers.
-The overall goal is to enable originators and beneficiaries around the world to exchange virtual assets in user-friendly and seamless manner, compliant to regulations pertaining to combating money laundering and the financing of terrorism and proliferation.
+The overall goal is to enable originators and beneficiaries around the world to exchange virtual assets in user-friendly and seamless manner, compliant to regulations pertaining to combating money laundering and the financing of terrorism and proliferation of weapons of mass destruction.

-As part of developing the next generation infrastructure the virtual assets industry should invest in research and development in several areas of innovation.
-These areas of innovation include the development of the operating rules of the VASP trust network, information sharing within the trust network and across trust networks, and development of new cryptographic schemes that solve the need of customer anonymity while complying to the requirements of the travel rule.
+As part of developing the next-generation infrastructure, the virtual asset industry should invest in research and development in several areas of innovation.
+These areas of innovation include the development of the operating rules of the VASP trust network, information sharing within the trust network and across trust networks, and development of new cryptographic schemes that solve the need of customer anonymity while complying to the requirements of the Travel Rule.